Sum to Zero

 Handling DDPs and CD-TEXT

-While the system above works perfectly for digital files, Audio CDs (DDP images) require a specialized approach.
+The system above works well for digital files, but Audio CDs (DDP images) require a different approach.
 DDPs rely on specific markers to identify track start points, indices, and CD-TEXT.

 Reaper has native DDP support, but manually placing markers and typing out metadata for them is tedious and prone to error.
 Fortunately, Reaper allows for scripting.